miykael/xbar_screentime_tracker/README.md

 ## Installation

-The easiest way to run this script in the background is to use the [Bitbar](https://github.com/matryer/bitbar) application.
+The easiest way to run this script in the background is to use the [xbar](https://github.com/matryer/xbar) application.
 As this application is restricted to Mac OS X, the installation here is restricted to this OS, however the script `track_screentime.5min.py` should run on any OS which supports bash.

-The following instruction are focused on how to make this script run on a Mac OS X using the bitbar application:
+The following instruction are focused on how to make this script run on a Mac OS X using the xbar application:

-1. Install bitbar application as described [here](https://github.com/matryer/bitbar#installing-bitbar), either via the terminal or by installing it as an application.
+1. Install xbar application as described [here](https://github.com/matryer/xbar#installing-xbar), either via the terminal or by installing it as an application.
-2. Create a plugin folder to store bitbar scripts, in our case this is under `~/bitbar` or `/Users/username/bitbar`.
+2. Create a plugin folder to store xbar scripts, in our case this is under `~/xbar` or `/Users/username/xbar`.
-3. Download script `track_screentime.5min.py` from this repository and store it in the bitbar plugin folder mentioned in the previous point.
+3. Download script `track_screentime.5min.py` from this repository and store it in the xbar plugin folder mentioned in the previous point.